Emma made her own tarot deck with a Buffy the Vampire Slayer theme.

-But several years ago I discovered a way to make tarot cards more meaningful to me.
+But several years ago, I discovered a way to make tarot cards more meaningful to me.
 By creating my own set of tarot cards, I could choose images that really fit with the archetypes of the cards as I understood them.
-This really added a richness to the experience of working with the tarot and even though I never completed the set, I find that the experience has stuck with me as I work with standard decks like the Rider-Waite tarot today.
+This really added richness to the experience of working with the tarot, and even though I never completed the set, I find that the experience has stuck with me as I work with standard decks like the Rider-Waite tarot today.

-Before you begin working on your own Tarot deck, it's a good idea of have some reference material handy so you can look up card meanings for yourself.
+Before you begin working on your own tarot deck, it's a good idea to have some reference material handy, so you can look up card meanings for yourself.
 I really like the Jungian approach to tarot as presented in Jung and Tarot, but it's a big book and can be pretty heavy going.

-Also, I consider Eden Gray's book The Complete Guide to Tarot, to be indispensible.
+Also, I consider Eden Gray's book The Complete Guide to Tarot, to be indispensable.
 It is a tarot classic and very succinct.
 You will get a lot out of it.

 How I Made My Tarot Deck